Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 117.0 |

 What is Sustainable or Renewable Energy?
 Energy can be stored/available in various forms, e.g., electric, gasoline-burning, or from water or wind velocity.
-We use this energy directly to power a device or convert it (e,g. electricity to heat or vice versa) for a specific objective to be carried out.
+We use this energy directly to power a device or convert it (e.g., electricity to heat or vice versa) to carry out a specific objective.
 The energy we receive and convert for an objective can be reused or available from an infinite reservoir.
-Almost all the energy we use is reused because of the energy received previously or currently from our solar system.
+Almost all the energy we use is recycled, thanks to energy previously or currently received from our solar system.
 Some exceptions are the energy received from deep space, primarily as neutrinos, gravitational, and electromagnetic waves.
-Note that the conversion of solar, nuclear, or wind energy does not generally produce CO2.
-It is equally important not to make CO2 at the use point.
+Note that converting solar, nuclear, or wind energy generally does not produce CO2.
+It is equally important not to generate CO2 at the point of use.
 Note that the OAB® or other MHI devices do not produce CO2 when used.
-Where possible, electric-only or hybrid solutions should be employed for energy use, i.e., to avoid a net reduction in CO2 production.
+Where possible, electric-only or hybrid solutions should be employed for energy use to avoid a net increase in CO2 production.

-Potential Energy, Kinetic Energy, and Thermal Energy: When we use energy, it is the energy that is stored either in bonds, both nuclear or chemical bonds (nuclear or chemical energy potential) or in the gravitational force fields that make water flow from reservoirs (potential energy/kinetic) or as concentrated charge carriers stored in a battery (as electric potential/field).
+Potential Energy, Kinetic Energy, and Thermal Energy: When we use energy, it is the energy that is stored either in bonds, both nuclear or chemical bonds (nuclear or chemical energy potential), or in the gravitational force fields that make water flow from reservoirs (potential energy/kinetic) or as concentrated charge carriers stored in a battery (as electric potential/field).
 The use of kinetic energy is related to the momentum of wind or sea waves.
 Thermal energy (measured as temperature) is stored in the vibration of molecules or smaller particles.
 Thermal energy is transferred as heat.
-Energy can be changed between energy types, although converting from one form to another may incur a penalty sometimes.
-We often transfer or convert Energy/from heat or work to a different type of energy.
+Energy can be converted between forms, though sometimes it incurs a penalty.
+We often transfer or convert energy from heat or work into a different type of energy.
 Energy is always conserved.

 Sustainable energy is commonly defined as energy that does not exhaust a source of its energy or mass content shortly.
-Or at least it will not run out for future generations, e.g., direct radiation from the sun.
-More on chemical bonds, radiation, thermodynamics….solar efficiency…., A clean energy device does not produce harmful emissions (like methane or CO2) when energy is used/converted by the device.
+Or at least it will not run out for future generations, e.g., direct solar radiation.
+More on chemical bonds, radiation, thermodynamics… solar efficiency… A clean energy device does not produce harmful emissions (like methane or CO2) when energy is used/converted by the device.
 Sustainable energy leads to responsible engineering.

 How much does energy cost?
 Very approximately ~10¢ per kWh or ~9¢ per 0.0341 Therms [US] to most users.
 The price paid per unit amount of energy is very similar (to small-scale users) whether the energy is used in electricity, natural gas, or even gasoline (a bit more variation in price is noted in gasoline).
-Of course, some energy sources are expensive for now but are expected to reduce over time, e.g., volcano energy.
+Of course, some energy sources are expensive for now but are expected to become cheaper over time, e.g., volcanic energy.

 If the price is not that different, what does Energy efficiency mean to a user?
-To most individual users of energy, improved energy efficiency implies the use of a lesser amount of energy use for the same objective.
-Using less energy equals less payment for that energy.
-The price of energy fluctuates a bit for every energy provider or distributor, e.g., click here.
-When checking for the best prices, you will note that the energy delivered to you, whether electric or gas, will cost you almost the same per unit of energy!
+To most individual energy users, improved energy efficiency means using less energy to achieve the same objective.
+Using less energy means paying less for that energy.
+The price of energy varies slightly across energy providers or distributors; e.g., click here.
+When checking for the best prices, you could note (depending on the country and location) that the energy delivered to you, whether electric or gas, costs almost the same per unit!
 So the gains from better production methods could be marginal, albeit significant, when offering a lower price of the delivered energy.

 Quality is often a comparative concept that relates to the fitness of use!
 High-temperature energy is one form of high-quality energy.
 The quality of energy is also often measured by the available work potential.

 What is smart power?
-The choice of technologies that allow improved energy efficiency and improved working environment.
-For example, the use of high temperatures often cuts down on the use of wasted energy by speeding up most processes.
+The choice of technologies that enable improved energy efficiency and a better working environment.
+For example, high temperatures often reduce energy waste by speeding up most processes.
 This has led to lower energy use in lighting, surface treatment, process air heating, and steam from textiles to packaging.
 Using high-grade energy (smart power devices) is essential to all of us.
 A high-grade energy example.….

-New Concepts in Energy Use: A developing new law of thermodynamics to predict how shapes of things evolve...link here for an update.
+New Concepts in Energy Use: Developing a new law of thermodynamics to predict how the shapes of things evolve… link here for an update.
 It is a current topic, not yet fully understood!

 High temperature equals higher productivity.
 Use high-temperature SmartSteam instead of high amounts of low-grade energy.
 This is smart power usage.